BeterMain/ExpenseTracker/README.md

 ![Expense Tracker UI](static/image-new.png)
 ## Description

 The Expense Tracker is a web application that allows users to track their expenses.
 Users can add, remove, clear, sort, and export expenses.
 The application is built using Flask, a lightweight web framework for Python, and MySQL for the database.
-Demo can viewed [here](https://expensetracker-production-1dbb.up.railway.app).

 ## Files